+These breeds are very different but also have some striking similarities.
 In this article, we’ll delve into the truth behind the Rottweiler Pitbull mix and help you decide if this is the right dog for your family.

 Unlike purebred dogs, mixed breeds do not have set physical features.
 Purebreds come from a very small gene pool, which makes them only inherit very specific genes.